galkinc/ml-projects-lab/cloud/aws/ecs/README.md

 5. Configuring Autodeployment (CI/CD)

 ### 1. Preparing a Docker Image

+From [the AWS docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/getting-started-fargate.html?spm=a2ty_o01.29997173.0.0.7ecc517160RlCZ#prerequisites): "The security group you select when creating a service [...] must have port 80 open for inbound traffic.".
+So I used 80 port instead 8080.

 Make sure your Dockerfile is correct.

 Note that I use `uv` as a package manager, and my typical Dockerfile might look like this: